-NSText declares the most general programmatic interface for objects that manage text.
-You usually use instances of its subclass,
+Declares the most general programmatic interface for objects that manage text.

 - macOS 10.10+

-Controls text attributes such as type size, font, and color
+NSText draws text for user interface objects, provides text editing capabilities, and controls text attributes such as type size, font, and color.

 NSText and provides much more sophisticated functionality than that declared in